 4. Red Meat

 Red meat is derived from animals in factory farms that are treated with antibiotics, hormones, and a poor diet.
-Due to all these, consuming red meat can lead to inflammatory bowel conditions, including diverticulitis.
+It also activates inflammatory metabolic pathways in the body.
+Consuming red meat is associated with an increased risk for inflammatory bowel conditions, including diverticulitis.

 Soda is a big no. Soda, especially the one that is sweetened with sugar, contains loads of simple carbohydrates that reduce the diversity of gut bacteria and encourage yeast overgrowth.
 This can create problems in the long run.

-Taking care of your gut is simple.
-A few changes in your diet, and you are good to go.
+Taking care of your gut can be simple with a few changes in your diet.
 If your gut is functioning well, it simply means your entire system is functioning well.